python/devguide/security/psrt.rst

 .. _"active" according to PEP 811: https://peps.python.org/pep-0811/#psrt-membership-policy

-If a GHSA ticket is idle for three days without a coordinator assigned a PSRT member who is not a Release Manager or Steering Council member will be automatically assigned as coordinator by the PSRT bot.
+If a GHSA ticket is idle for three days without a coordinator assigned, a PSRT member who is not a Release Manager or Steering Council member will be automatically assigned as coordinator by the :ref:`PSRT bot <psrt-bot>`.
 If a coordinator can't complete the process they must find a replacement coordinator in the PSRT and re-assign the GHSA ticket.